VCE Environmental Science enables students

 availability, reliability and efficiencies of renewable and non-renewable

-in order to evaluate
+energy resources in order to evaluate

 the suitability and consequences of their use in terms of upholding